John Zogby

 Zogby gained worldwide attention when he called the 1996 presidential election with pinpoint accuracy “All hail Zogby, the maverick predictor,” decreed The Washington Post.
 He did it again in the following two elections.
 Zogby’s presidential polling remains among the most accurate through five elections.
 He has served as an on-air election analyst for NBC News, BBC, CBC, ABC (Australia), and has been featured by the Foreign Press Center in Washington every election night since 1998.

-Called “The Prince of Polling” by political strategist Mary Matalin, Zogby’s interactive methodology is a leader in the industry.
-He is the author of the best-selling The Way We’ll Be: The Zogby Report on the Transformation of the American Dream and is co-author of First Globals: Understanding, Managing, and Unleashing Our Millennial Generation .
+Called “America’s pollmaster general by longtime New York radio host Barry Farber, Zogby’s interactive methodology is a leader in the industry.
+He is the author of the best-selling The Way We’ll Be: The Zogby Report on the Transformation of the American Dream and is co-author of First Globals: Understanding, Managing, and Unleashing Our Millennial Generation.
+Both books looked into the future of the United States and offered an optimistic assessment of Millennials as global citizens and tech savvy leaders in a new era.

-His newest book, We Are Many, We Are One: Neo-Tribes and Tribal Analytics in 21st Century America.
-It is an exploration of the American people from the vantage point of their attributes and values, not demographics or geography and the basis for Tribal Analytics™.
+His book, We Are Many, We Are One: Neo-Tribes and Tribal Analytics in 21st Century America (2016), is an exploration of the American people from the vantage point of their attributes and values, not demographics or geography and the basis for Tribal Analytics™.
 A 2016 study by a major cultural marketing firm found that Zogby’s application of Tribal Analytics™ was more effective in determining core values and marketing messages than race and ethnicity – thus drawing the conclusion that Tribal Analytics™ is not only more accurate but potentially more cost-effective than more traditional demographic factors.

 A former advisor at the Kennedy School of Government at Harvard University, John also serves as a Commissioner for the Center for Strategic and International Studies (CSIS) Commission on Smart Power and is a senior fellow of the Catholic University Institute for Policy Research and Catholic Studies.
 As former chairman of Sudan Sunrise, Zogby worked to continue the vision of the late NBA player Manute Bol to bring peace to Sudan through education.
 He is presently chairman of the capital campaign on behalf of Mohawk Valley Community College (where he taught in the 1970s), and serves on the boards of the Arab American Institute, Upstate Venture Connect (which links young entrepreneurs with venture capital in Upstate New York), and Freedom Guide Dogs.